jackiehjm/stx-docs/doc/source/developer_resources/Layered_Build.rst

 Option b) Use an alternative config directory.

 Copy the default config to an alternative directory outside of git, but still visible to the build.
-In the copyied config, edit the config files, replacing the existing 'distro' url's with ``file:///`` urls.
+In the copied config, edit the config files, replacing the existing 'distro' url's with ``file:///`` urls.
 Finally instruct the build to use the alternate config.
 I'll use the environment variable method in the example below.
 It can also be done